 A couple of years ago I took a page in a book called Creativity by Matthew Fox and made a “found word” poem.

 Story is fire, heat, warm, food.
+Creativity is essence, empowerment.

 This weekend I spent some time with Judy Sorum Brown’s poem on the same topic.

 I first encountered Judy Brown’s poem at the Texas Baptist Women in Ministry Contemplative Retreat in 2012.
 That retreat was led by Dorisanne Cooper who prepared a small booklet with some poems and scripture texts.
 I found that booklet last week when filing some papers and decided to take it with me on a weekend trip to Austin.
 I knew there would be some “down time” when my son would be busy with other responsibilities and a visiting friend.
 I decided to take this book and to meditate on this poem and some of the scriptures.

 What makes a fire burn is space between the logs, a breathing space.
 Too much of a good thing, too many logs packed in too tight can douse the flames almost as surely as a pail of water would.

 So building fires requires attention to the spaces in between, as much as to the wood.

 When we are able to build open spaces in the same way we have learned to pile on the logs, then we can come to see how it is fuel, and absence of the fuel together, that make fire possible.